 City of Lincoln Winter Operations Update

 LINCOLN, Neb.
-(KOLN) -Lincoln Transportation and Utilities has declared a snow emergency for the City of Lincoln, effective at noon Saturday, Feb.
-6. A snow emergency means parking is banned on both sides of emergency snow routes, bus and school routes and other major arterial streets.
-A map of these routes is available at snow.lincoln.ne.gov.
-Parking will also be banned on the odd side of residential streets.

-City operations: 60 crews are currently plowing arterial streets.
-Residential plowing is scheduled to begin at noon today and may take up to 24 hours to complete.
-Use the Snow Fighting Map to follow plowing progress at snow.lincoln.ne.gov.
+(KOLN) - Twenty City crews are applying deicers on arterial streets.
+Additional crews are standing by if plowing becomes necessary.

-National Weather Service: A Winter Weather Advisory is in effect until 3 p.m. today.
-Snow accumulation of up to 4 inches by noon is possible.
+National Weather Service: A Winter Weather Advisory is in effect until 6 a.m.
+Saturday.
+Snow accumulation up to three inches is possible.
+A Wind Chill Advisory will be in effect from midnight Friday to noon Saturday.
+Wind chills as low as 20 below zero are possible.

 Please stay informed on the status of winter operations in Lincoln.
 Additional information is available at snow.lincoln.ne.gov.